advanced-chat/vue-advanced-chat/README.md

 ]"
 ```

-You can use built-in `messageActions` names to trigger specific UI modifications when clicked.<br>
+You can use built-in `message-actions` names to trigger specific UI modifications when clicked.<br>
 Currently, `replyMessage`, `editMessage` and `deleteMessage` action names are available.<br>
 If `messageActions` is not set, it will use the default values below.<br>
 If you don't want to display this `messageActions` menu, you can pass it an empty array.